razcaspi/test_repository/README.md

 This line was modified manually during conflicts resolution

-new line was added locally
+new line was added locally.